 The Truth About 3D Filament

-Leerburg built a 3-D lab several years ago.
-It was not a small learning curve to get where we are today and the truth is we are continuing to learn as we add products.
+Leerburg built a 3D lab several years ago.
+It was not a small learning curve to get where we are today, and the truth is we are continuing to learn as we add products.

-From the beginning we thought we had 3 hurdles that challenged us:
+From the beginning, we thought we had 3 hurdles that challenged us:

-1. What 3-D machines should we use
+- What 3D machines should we use?

 Then we quickly learned that there was a 4th hurdle which is to "convince customers that not all filament is the same".